 Explore the shadowy world of espionage and uncover the secret history of female spies whose heroic achievements, courage and strength outshine James Bond.

-These remarkable women completed some of the most daring missions in history, using everything in their power to gain information, and risking it all for a cause they believed in.
+This Sisterhood of Spies are remarkable collection of women who have completed some of the most daring missions in history, using everything in their power to gain information, and risking it all for a cause they believed in.

 Mata Hari embodied all the intrigue of espionage and remains the most famous female spy in history.
 The dancer turned WWI spy is said to have seduced diplomats and military officers into giving up their secrets.
 In February 1917, French authorities arrested her for espionage after intercepting an enemy telegram implicating her as a German spy.
 She was accused of revealing details of the Allies’ new weapon, found guilty and sentenced to death.
 A femme fatale, using sex appeal to entice, manipulate…and extract secrets.
 It’s the stuff of Hollywood movies.
 That is the legend and legacy of Mata Hari.